Tom-PIT/Connected.Docs/en/Logistics/CodeLists/Warehouses.md

 ## Deletion

-A warehouse can be deleted only if it is not referenced by any dependent records (such as inventory transactions or stock movements).
+A warehouse can be deleted only if it is not used in any dependent records, such as inventory transactions or material movements.
 Click **Delete** to open a confirmation dialog: **Are you sure you want to delete this record?**
-If confirmed, the record is permanently removed; otherwise, no changes are applied.
+If confirmed, the warehouse is permanently removed; otherwise, no changes are applied.